aklagoo/OnBoardComps/README.md

 # OnBoardComps
-This repository hold the programs and sketechs of onboard computers and electronics
+This repository holds the programs and sketches of the OnBoard Computers subsystem.